yunji0387/JS-Template/README.md

         res.on("data", function(data){
             const weatherData = JSON.parse(data); // JSON.parse will convert the response data from hex format to json format console.log(weatherData);
-        });
+            //JSON.stringify(weatherData); //this will turn weatherData from object to string });
     });
 ```